Marie Louise, Duchess of Parma: Duchess of Parma

 Napoleon died on 5 May 1821.
 On 8 August, Marie Louise married Neipperg morganatically.
 Neipperg died of heart problems on 22 February 1829, devastating Marie Louise.
 She was banned by Austria from mourning in public.
 To replace Neipperg, Austria appointed Josef von Werklein as Grand Chamberlain.

 Marie Louise's son by Napoleon, then known as "Franz", was given the title Duke of Reichstadt in 1818.
 Franz lived at the Austrian court, where he was shown great affection by his grandfather, but was constantly undermined by Austrian ministers and nationalists, who did their best to sideline him to become an irrelevance.
 There were fears that he might be smuggled over to France to regain the throne, as he could be easily disguised as a girl.

 Franz grew resentful at his Austrian relatives and his mother for their lack of support, and began identifying as Napoleon II and surrounding himself with French courtiers.
-The relationship with his mother broke down to such an extent that he once remarked "If Josephine had been my mother, my father would not have been buried at Saint Helena, and I should not be at Vienna.
+The relationship with his mother broke down when he became aware that his mother had borne two illegitimate children to Neipperg prior to their marriage; this occurred to such an extent that he once remarked "If Josephine had been my mother, my father would not have been buried at Saint Helena, and I should not be at Vienna.
 My mother is kind but weak; she was not the wife my father deserved; Josephine was."
 However, before anything could become of Napoleon II, he died at the age of 21 in Vienna in 1832, after suffering from tuberculosis.

 1831 saw the outbreak of the Carbonari-led uprisings in Italy.
 In Parma, protesters gathered in the streets to denounce Grand Chamberlain Werklein.
 Marie Louise did not know what to do and wanted to leave the city, but was prevented from doing so by the protesters, who saw her as someone who would listen to their demands.
 She managed to leave Parma between 14 and 15 February, and the rebels formed a provisional government, led by Count Filippo Luigi Linati.
 At Piacenza, she wrote to her father, asking him to replace Werklein.
 Francis sent in Austrian troops, which crushed the rebellion.
 To avoid further turmoil, Marie Louise granted amnesty to the dissidents on 29 September.

-To replace Werklein, in 1833 Metternich sent Charles-René de Bombelles, a French émigré nobleman who had served in the Austrian army against Napoleon.
+To replace Werklein, in 1833, Metternich sent Charles-René de Bombelles, a French émigré nobleman who had served in the Austrian army against Napoleon.
 Bombelles was an excellent Grand Chamberlain, who thoroughly reformed the finances of the duchy.
 A middle-aged widower, he also developed a close personal relationship with Marie Louise.
 Six months after his arrival, on 17 February 1834, she married him, again morganatically.